oveleon/contao-cookiebar/docs/EXTENDED_USAGE.md

 // - [object] placeholderOptions (optional): Placeholder options for displaying own content cookiebar.addModule(1, callbackMethod [, placeholderOptions]);

+// In addition to the method mentioned above, the loading status of resources that are loaded
+// into the HEAD area via a cookie type (e.g. source URL) can be checked using the following method.
+// This is necessary, for example, for scripts that depend on resources that are loaded asynchronously.
+// - [int] cookieTypeId: The cookie type ID to be listened to
+// - [function] callbackMethod: The function to be executed once the resource is loaded cookiebar.onResourceLoaded(1, callbackMethod);

 // Custom Events
 window.addEventListener('cookiebar_init', function (e) {
   console.log('on init', e.detail);